cBioPortal/cbioportal/docs/deployment/customization/portal.properties-Reference.md

 * ``acbc_mskcc_2015.tar.gz`` resides `https://cbioportal-datahub.s3.amazonaws.com/acbc_mskcc_2015.tar.gz`

 # Prioritized studies on study selector view
-By default, the studies loaded onto a local cBioPortal instance are organized alphabetically on the basis of their category (i.e. Breast >> Other).
+By default, the studies loaded into a local cBioPortal instance are organized based on their cancer type (i.e. Breast >> Other).
 ```
 priority_studies=
 ```